goropikari/tlex/compiler/regexp/README.md

 This is regular expression compiler.
-This compiler compiles regex to a deterministic finite automaton.
+This compiles regex to a deterministic finite automaton.

 # Regular Expression Grammer
+`symbol` and charactors enclosed by `'` are terminal.

 ```
 Sum     ::= Concat '|' Sum
           | Concat